wei06159git/WeiShan-Portfolio/README.md

 # Welcome to Wei-Shan's Profolio

 My name is Wei-Shan Sun.
 Thank you very much for visiting my GitHub page!!!
 This profolio is mainly for Sierra College "IT75-Python for Many Uses" course.
 I will share my Python projects in here.
-Stay Tuned!!! :blush:
+Stay Tuned!!! 😊

 ## About Me
 <img src="Picture_weishan sun.jpg" width="258" height="244">